 - An intent that is satisfied only by satisfying all of a set of other intents is called a profile intent.
-It can be used in the same way as any other intent. - 322 The presence of @requires attribute in the intent definition signifies that this is a profile intent.
-The - @requires attribute can include all kinds of intents, including qualified intents and other profile intents. - However, while a profile intent can include qualified intents, it cannot be a qualified intent.
-Thus, the - name of a profile intent MUST NOT have a "." in it. the name of a profile intent MUST NOT have a "." in it.
+It can be used in the same way as any other intent. - The presence of @requires attribute in the intent definition signifies that this is a profile intent.
+The @requires attribute can include all kinds of intents, including qualified intents and other profile intents.
+However, while a profile intent can include qualified intents, it cannot be a qualified intent.
+Thus, the - However, while a profile intent can include qualified intents, it cannot be a qualified intent.
+Thus name of a profile intent MUST NOT have a "." in it.
 [POL30006] - Requiring a profile intent is semantically identical to requiring the list of intents that are listed in its @requires attribute.
-If a profile intent is attached to an artifact, all the intents listed in its @requires attribute MUST be satisfied as described in section 4.14.
-If a profile intent is attached to an artifact, all the intents listed in its @requires attribute MUST be satisfied as described in section 4.12.
+If a profile intent is attached to an artifact, all the intents listed in its @requires - attribute MUST be satisfied as described in section 4.12.
 [POL30007] - An example of a profile intent is an intent called messageProtection which is a shortcut for specifying both confidentiality and integrity, where integrity means to protect against modification, usually by signing.
-The intent definition is shown in Snippet 3-3Snippet 3-3:
+The intent definition is shown in Snippet 3-3: